MicrosoftDocs/powerapps-docs/articles/controls/control-card.md

    ms.author="gregli"/>

 # Card control in PowerApps #

-Provides the display and editing experience for a single field of a **Form** or **View form** control.
+Provides the display and editing experience for a single field of a **Display form** or **Edit form** control.

 ## Description ##

-**Form** and **View form** controls provide a container for displaying and viewing an entire record.
-Each of these containers can hold a set of **Card** controls that display and edit individual fields.
+**Display form** and **Edit form** controls act as containers for displaying and viewing entire records.
+Each container can hold a set of **Card** controls that display individual fields or provide a way to update those fields.
 Each card has a **DataField** property that specifies which field of the record it works on.

 Predefined cards are defined for different data types and user experiences.
-For example, there may be a card to edit a number field with a **Text input** control, great for use with the keyboard.
-And there may be another card for editing a number, that uses a **Slider** control instead.
-With the form control selected, the "Options" pane allows for the easy selection of cards based on the field.
+For example, there may be a card to edit a number field with a **Text input** control, which is great for use with the keyboard.
+Another card might support editing a number by using a **Slider** control instead.
+With the form control selected and the **Options** pane open, you can easily select a card based on a field.

-Cards are themselves a container for controls.
+Cards themselves contain controls.
 The controls of a card make up the experience for displaying and editing a single field.
-For example, a number card may consist of a **Text** control to provide the display name of the field and a **Text input** control to provide an editor for the value of the field.
-It may also have another **Text** control to hold any validation errors, shown only if there is an issue, and another **Text** control for the common asterisk to indicate that a field is required.
+For example, a number card may consist of a **Text box** control to provide the display name of the field and a **Text input** control to provide an editor for the value of the field.
+The card may also have a **Text box** control that shows any validation errors that occur and a **Text box** control for the common asterisk to indicate that a field is required.

-The controls of a predefined card can be customized.
-Controls can be resized, moved, made invisible, and other aspects modified.
-Additional controls can be added to the card.
-And you can start with an entirely blank card, a "custom card", in which to add controls.
+You can customize the controls of a predefined card by resizing it, moving it, hiding it, adding controls to it, and making other changes.
+You can also start with an entirely blank card, a "custom card", to which you add controls from scratch.

 Predefined cards are *locked* by default.
-Only certain properties of the card can be modified, and only certain properties on the controls within the card can be modified.
-Controls cannot be removed.
-The card lock can be viewed and unlocked in "Advanced" view, available on the "View" tab.
-Properties that are locked and that cannot be modified are shown with a lock icon next to their name.
-Unlocking a card is an advanced activity and should be done with care, as automatic formula generation will no longer occur for the card and the card cannot be re-locked.
+In a locked card, you can modify only certain properties of the card or the controls within the card, and you can't delete a locked card.
+You can show the card lock and unlock it on the **View** tab of the **Advanced** view.
+If a property is locked and can't be modified, it appears with a lock icon next to its name.
+Unlocking a card is an advanced activity and should be done with care, because automatic formula generation will no longer occur for the card, and you can't relock a card.

-Within the form's container, the **ThisItem** record is available containing all the fields of the record.
-For example, the card's **Default** property is often set to **ThisItem.*FieldName***.
+Within the form's container, the **ThisItem** record is available and contains all the fields of the record.
+For example, the card's **Default** property is often set to **ThisItem**.*FieldName*.

-Controls can reference the card's properties by using the **Parent** reference.
+You can use the **Parent** reference to configure a control to reference the properties of a card.
 For example, a control should use **Parent.Default** to read the initial state of the field from the data source.
-By using **Parent** instead of directly accessing the desired information, the card is better encapsulated and can be changed to a different field without requiring internal formulas to be modified.
+By using **Parent** instead of directly accessing the information that you want, the card is better encapsulated, and you can change it to a different field without breaking internal formulas.

-See the [**understanding data cards**](working-with-data-cards.md) topic for examples of customizing, unlocking, and creating cards.
+See [Understand data cards](working-with-data-cards.md) for examples of how to customize, unlock, and create cards.

 ## Key properties ##
 **DataField** – The name of the field within a record that this card displays and edits.

-- The name must be in a single static string enclosed in double quotes and not a formula.
-For example, to work with the "Name" field: **Card.DataField = "Name"**.
+- Specify the name as a single static string that's enclosed in double quotation marks (for example, **"Name"**), not a formula.
-- Cards can be unbound with their **DataField** property set to *blank*.
+- Unbind a card by setting its **DataField** property *blank*.
 The **Valid** and **Update** properties are ignored for unbound cards.

-[**Default**](properties\properties-core.md) – The initial value of a control before it is changed by the user.
+[**Default**](properties\properties-core.md) – The initial value of a control before the user changes it.

-- Controls within the card should use **Parent.Default** to refer to the value of the field coming into the card.
-For example, if a **Slider** control was going to be used to edit a field, use **Slider.Default = Parent.Default**
+- For each control in a card, set this property to **Parent.Default** to refer to the default value of the field according to the data source.
+For example, set a slider's **Default** property to **Parent.Default** to ensure that the user starts with a generic value for that slider.

-**DisplayName** – The user friendly name for a field in a data source.
+**DisplayName** – The user-friendly name for a field in a data source.

-- The **DataSourceInfo** function provides the display name meta-data from the data source.
+- The **DataSourceInfo** function provides this metadata from the data source.
-- Controls within the card should use **Parent.DisplayName** to refer to the value of the field coming into the card.
+- Controls within the card should use **Parent.DisplayName** to refer to the name of the field.

-**Error** – The user friendly error message to display for this field when validation fails.
+**Error** – The user-friendly error message to display for this field if validation fails.

 - This property is set when **SubmitForm** is called.
-- The message includes validation problems based on the data source's meta-data and checking the card's **Required** property.
+- The message describes validation problems based on the data source's metadata and checking the card's **Required** property.

-**Required** – Whether a card, editing the field of a data source, must contain a value.
+**Required** – Whether the user must specify a value for this field when editing or creating a record.

-- The **DataSourceInfo** function provides the required meta-data from the data source.
+- The **DataSourceInfo** function provides the required metadata from the data source.
-- Controls within the card should use **Parent.Required** to refer to the value of the field coming into the card.
+- Controls within the card should use **Parent.Required** to determine whether that card's field is required.

 **Update** – The value to write back to the data source for a field.

 - Use this property's formula to pull the values from the edit controls of the card in order to write back to the data source.
-For example, **Card.Update = Slider.Value** would use the slider's value for this card's field.
+For example, set a card's **Update** property to **Slider.Value** to update the data source with a value from the slider in that card.

 ## Additional properties ##